(a) Noticing, Balloting, and Claims in Chapter 11 Cases with More than 300 Creditors

 (3) provide that, upon receipt of a claim, the Claims Agent shall promptly date-stamp it, assign a claim number, scan the original, retain originals in a fire-proof safe or vault, and return a date-stamped copy to the claimant (if a self-addressed, postage paid envelope was provided);

-(4) require the Claims Agent to maintain the Claims Register, and that the Claims Agent shall list the claim on the register within 3 days of receipt, in alphabetical order, according to the name of the claimant (last name for individuals) and include the claimant’s address, claim number assigned, date received, dollar amount claimed, and classification of claim;
+(4) require the Claims Agent to maintain the Claims Register, and that the Claims Agent shall list the claim on the register within three days of receipt, in alphabetical order, according to the name of the claimant (last name for individuals) and include the claimant’s address, claim number assigned, date received, dollar amount claimed, and classification of claim;

 (5) allow the periodic audit of claims information by the Clerk, a representative of the creditors’ committee, or some other entity;